HullaBrian/Depth-Finder/README.md

-# Phishing-Detective
+# Depth-Finder
 Phishing-Detective is a command line application for Windows 10+ (and hopefully Linux) built for the purpose of detecting phishing attempts.

 ## How it works
-Phishing-Detective has a variety of tools to assist you in safely finding out whether or not a given url is phishing or not:
+Depth-Finder has a variety of tools to assist you in safely finding out whether or not a given url is phishing or not:
   - Get WHOIS data
     - Gathers data from WHOIS on the given url and presents it back to you in a convienent dictionary split among multiple lines.
   - Get the SSL certificate status